B-Reif/bevy_ase/README.md

 Basic tooling to use Aseprite animations with Bevy.
+Forked from bevy_proto_aseprite.

 # Example